 You may hear that if you are inside of your home that you can’t be struck by lightning.
 Although you are safer inside your home than outside of it, you can still get struck by lightning if you are not being smart.
 You should always try to avoid anything in your home that conducts electricity, when there is lightning outside.
 Things in your home can get struck by lightning as well, such as:

 When you are trying to seek shelter outside, make sure to choose wisely what you shelter in or under.
 Many people believe that they are safe getting under a tree.
 There are a number of instances that lightning strikes trees, especially taller ones standing alone.
 It is not advised to seek shelter that way.

-When you are in your car during lightning, it is believed that the tires are keeping you safe from being struck.
+When you are in your car during lightning, it is believed that the rubber tires are keeping you safe from being struck.
 While some truth may be found in that statement, the real thing keeping you safe is the metal frame of the car.
 The metal on the frame of your car is acting as a faraday cage surrounding you.

 You have probably heard it said time and time again that lightning will never strike in the exact same spot twice.
 That is completely not true at all, there are many instances that lightning strikes the same spot.
 You can use these things as examples:

 5. Lighting only happens with clouds and rain

 People will look up into the sky and assume that since there aren't clouds or rain, there will not be any lightning.
 That is not an indication of whether or not lightning will occur.
 Strikes of lightning do not have to be exactly where the storm is occurring.
 Reports have been made of lightning strikes happening miles away from where the storm is actually occurring at.

 Where Is Lightning Most Likely To Strike On A Construction Site?